history-lab/archiving-digital-records/04-pdfa.md

 ---
 # Why PDF/A?
 ### Goal: long-term reproducibility
-* view regardless of SW/HW/platform changes
+* View regardless of SW/HW/platform changes
-* no file conversions required at later date
+* No file conversions required at later date
-* make documents future proof
+* Make documents future proof
 ### $\rightarrow$ document must be self-contained
 * PDF/A is a subset of PDF
 ---
 <!-- _class: lead -->
-# PDF/A as an archival format
+# PDF/A & Memory Institutions
 ---
 # The National Archives & PDF/A
 It's a [preferred or accepted file format](https://www.archives.gov/records-mgmt/policy/transfer-guidance-tables.html) for: